idealparable/BibleQ/!PageTemplate.md

 ## Relevance?
 Introduction / Summary
 SumRelevanceIntroParagraphsGoHere

-Note: For this potentially extended introduction I'll try to generally avoid my abbreviations which are defined after it ([here](https://idealparable.github.io/BibleQ/Laz_v_John.html#format-notes)), but note that Bible quotes are typically LSB version unless otherwise specified, and may be enclosed in slashes (like /In the beginning.../) instead of quote marks to indicate a Scriptural quote.
+Note: For this potentially extended introduction I'll try to generally avoid my abbreviations which are defined after it ([here-](#format-notes)), but note that Bible quotes are typically LSB version unless otherwise specified, and may be enclosed in slashes (like /In the beginning.../) instead of quote marks to indicate a Scriptural quote.

 RelevanceAbstractLikeSummaryAndExtendedDetailsGoHereWithoutAbbrevsUsually